ianhussey/blogdown-site/content/posts/2025-08-15-psych-ds-ish/index.md

 ## Validation rules checked by validator()

-`valiator()` checks whether a project is psych-DS-ish compliant if it follows all of the following rules:
+`validator()` checks whether a project is psych-DS-ish compliant if it follows all of the following rules:

 | **File / Directory type** | **Allowed** | **Forbidden** |
 |---------------------------|-------------|---------------|